-“With the growth of Super PACs this past cycle, it’s clear that now more than ever we need real campaign finance reform,” said Rep. Schiff.
-“As a result of the Supreme Court's artificial distinction between contributions to a candidate and direct expenditures that have the same effect, Super PACs and anonymous donors are the norm rather than the exception.
+“With the advent of vast and anonymous campaign spending this past election cycle, it’s clear that we need real campaign finance reform now more than ever,” said Rep. Schiff.
+“As a result of the Supreme Court's artificial distinction between contributions to a candidate and direct expenditures that have the same effect, Super PACs and secret donors are the norm rather than the exception.
 My amendment is simple – it would allow Congress to set reasonable limits, and allow states to set up public financing for candidates, if they choose to do so.

-“I have always been loathe to amend the constitution, but the tragic line of decisions by the Supreme Court has severely threatened the very health of our democracy.
-Something must be done, and we must overturn Citizens United.”
+“I have always been loath to amend the constitution, but the tragic line of decisions by the Supreme Court has severely threatened the very health of our democracy.
+Something must be done, and it begins with overturning Citizens United.”

-Schiff drafted the legislation last year with Harvard Law Professor Laurence H. Tribe, and pushed to hold hearings on his amendment and others.
-He was joined today by Michael Capuano, David Cicilline, Sam Farr, John Garamendi, Jim Himes, Barbara Lee, Betty McCollum, Michael Michaud, Jerry Moran, Eleanor Holmes Norton, Charles Rangel, C.A.
-Dutch Ruppersberger, Chris Van Hollen, and Peter Welch.
+Schiff's legislation was drafted in consultation with Harvard Law Professor Laurence H. Tribe, one of the nation's preeminent constitutional scholars.
+He was joined in introducing the bill today by Representatives Matt Cartwright, Steve Cohen, Mark DeSaulnier, John Garamendi, Jim Himes, William Keating, Barbara Lee, Stephen Lynch, Eleanor Holmes Norton, Charles Rangel, Niki Tsongas, Chris Van Hollen, and Peter Welch.